IRCAD/trusted_code_nsd/README.md

    - config variables to set: only_val and checkpoint.load to True
    - command: same command as for training

-   The segmentation masks with the size 128-128-128 will be located into the folder: "~/MedSeg/CT_DATA/medseg_results/~".
+   The segmentation masks with the size 128-128-128 will be located in the folder: "~/MedSeg/CT_DATA/medseg_results/~".
-   For evaluation, you should move them into a folder corresponding to "seg128location" into "src/trusted_datapaper_ds/segmentation/configs/ctsegconfig.yml" and organized in the following structure:
+   For evaluation, you should move them into a folder corresponding to "seg128location" into "src/trusted_datapaper_ds/segmentation/configs/ctsegconfig.yml" and organize in the following structure:

    ```
    ├── CT_DATA/